PeterNoelEvans/pbs-lms/docs/Teacher-Resource-Project.md

 ## Overview
 This project repurposes the existing portfolio system to create a teacher resource platform for EFL curriculum documentation.
 The system will provide structured access to teaching resources, organized by grade level and topics, with controlled access through school memberships.

+## Teacher Authorization
+**Access Control**: Only Peter Evans (peter@pbs.ac.th) can authorize new teachers to join the platform.
+This ensures quality control and maintains security.
+See [Teacher Authorization System](teacher-authorization-system.md) for complete details.

 ## Implementation Plan

 ### Phase 1: Core Infrastructure